What is confirmation?

-- In event of snow, severe thunderstorms, tornado, etc., you can call 651-633-8333 x1218 and there will be a message letting you know if class will be cancelled or not.
+- In the event of snow, severe thunderstorms, tornado, etc., you can call 651-633-8333 x1218 and there will be a message letting you know if the class will be canceled or not.

 - If conditions do not seem safe enough for you to travel, please do not come to the session!
 We will defer to your judgment as parents as to the safety of your children.
 Absences due to weather will be considered “emergency” absences.